 A student on academic warning who does not restore the G.P.A. to 3.0 as required will be dismissed from the College for academic reasons.
+A student, who does not meet the conditions of provisional admission, will have admission rescinded and will be dismissed from the College.
 A student who has been found by the Graduate Council to be in extreme violation of the Graduate School's regulations of academic conduct will be dismissed from the program and from the College (see Violations of Academic Conduct (p.
-183)).
+187)).
 Students who are dismissed from the College may not enroll in another graduate program or as a non-degree-seeking student.
 A student may appeal academic dismissal as outlined in Exceptions to Academic Policies, Regulations or Requirements (p.
-183).
+187).